-Hoarding Officially Recognized as Mental Disorder in May 2013
+Hoarding Officially Recognized as Mental Disorder

-Fair Housing, Hoarding, and Industry Reaction
+Fair Housing, hoarding, and industry reaction

 Although hoarding has long been considered a disability under Fair Housing laws, the APA’s recognition of it as a mental disorder effectively cements this understanding.
 Now more than ever, hoarders – who are now on the same list of disorders that includes Posttraumatic Stress Disorder (PTSD) and Autism Spectrum Disorder – should be treated by property management teams the same as others with mental disabilities.
 If not treated as such, the property could be subject to penalties and fines for being out of compliance with Fair Housing laws.

 Hoarding has been a hot topic in the property management industry, prodding apartment associations and property owners to seek answers and training to deal with an aged-old disorder that has gone main stream.
-At last year’s National Apartment Association Education Conference & Exposition in Boston, attendees crammed a large meeting room to learn about how to handle residents with hoarding tendencies and work within Fair Housing laws.
+At a National Apartment Association Education Conference & Exposition held in Boston, attendees crammed a large meeting room to learn about how to handle residents with hoarding tendencies and work within Fair Housing laws.

 “In the Fair Housing world, its just re-enforcement of what we already know,” Lynn Dover, an attorney at San Diego-based Kimball, Tirey and St. John LLP said.
 “Certainly from a client education standpoint, I think it may make it a little easier for us to convince them it is a disability even though it’s been a disability all along.
 For those who might be reluctant to view hoarding as a disability, the classification of hoarding as a recognized mental disorder may help.”